cerb/cerb.github.io/_docs/getting_started/installation.md

 # Log in to your server

-The following general instructions assume that you have console access to a Linux-based server that meets the requirements above.
+The following general instructions assume that you have console access to a Linux-based server that meets the above requirements.
 You should already have a webserver, database, and PHP installed before proceeding.

 # Download the source code from GitHub